 - Payment of all recorded liens against the property at the time of sale

-- Release of all liens, judgments, HELOCs, lis pendens officially recorded after closing
+- Release of all liens, judgments, HELOCs, lis pendens officially recorded after the closing

-It will also highlight what current title defects need to be cleared before marketable title can be issued.
-This is where some closings can hit a snag because title curative work can be extremely time consuming and expensive.
+It will also highlight what current title defects need to be cleared before a marketable title policy can be issued.
+This is where some closings can hit a snag because title curative work can be extremely time-consuming and expensive.

 Working with an experienced title company or third-party due diligence partner like PropLogix to resolve title defects means that home sellers will be able to get the clear to close quicker.